open-gamma-ray-astro/gamma-astro-data-formats/source/irfs/point_like/index.rst

 keyword within the HDU should have this additional HDU.

 In case the directional cut is variable with energy or the FoV, point-like IRFs require this additional binary table.
-It stores the values of ``RAD_MAX`` as a function of the reconstructed energy and camera offset following :ref:`fits-arrays-bintable-hdu` format.
+It stores the values of ``RAD_MAX`` as a function of the reconstructed energy and FoV following :ref:`fits-arrays-bintable-hdu` format.

-Depending on the FoV coordinates employed, the binary table is allowed to have two different formats.

 ``rad_max_2d``
 --------------